|Monday||8:00am - 4:30pm|

 Saturday & Sunday

-Advanced Obstetrics and Gynecology is happy to newly be offering testing for cancer susceptibility genes to women with a family history of certain types of cancers.
+Advanced Gynecology is happy to newly be offering testing for cancer susceptibility genes to women with a family history of certain types of cancers.
 We currently offer testing for both Hereditary Breast and Ovarian Cancer syndrome (HBOC) and Lynch syndrome.

 HBOC is caused by mutations in the BRCA gene.
 If you have breast or ovarian cancers in your family or Jewish ancestry, you may meet criteria for testing for this gene.